|Country Number (63)||1988||THIRD WAVE|

 Turkey is not named in any of our main BBC Records sources.

-In DWM issue #52 (May 1981), a reader states: "Turkey has had the Doctor Who series for many years now but apparently the show goes out over there under the banner of "comedy"".
+Just over a year later, someone who had seen and remembered Lee's article wrote to DWM (issue #52, cover dated May 1981), declaring: "Turkey has had the Doctor Who series for many years now but apparently the show goes out over there under the banner of "comedy"".

-Colour broadcasts did not commence in Turkey until 1984, so any episodes of Doctor Who this reader claims to have seen would have been in black and white.
+Colour broadcasts did not commence in Turkey until 1984, so any episodes of Doctor Who Lee claims to have occurred would have been in black and white.

 BBC sales documentation (see DWM #445) indicates that Spearhead from Space, Doctor Who and the Silurians and The Ambassadors of Death were sold to Turkey by November 1977, but these sales were all subsequently "cancelled" two months later, in January 1978.